 Stay Active, Stay Safe

 We hope you’ve enjoyed our top tips for exercise at home.
-In these concerning times, try your best to stay active and stay safe.
 If you’re worried about your health or wellbeing, you might like to consider a personal alarm from Lifeline24.
 Our personal alarm pendants give you 24/7 access to our Emergency Response Team.
 If you ever have a fall or you just need some assistance, you can press your pendant alarm button.
 We’ll answer the call straightaway and send help to your home.